 - increased enjoyment of some of the greatest works of poetry, prose, rhetoric and philosophy ever created

 - greater command of the English language – around half of the words we use today come from Latin and Greek

-- assistance in learning modern languages such as French, Italian, Spanish and other romance languages which descend from the language of ancient Rome.
+- assistance in learning modern languages such as French, Italian, Spanish and other romance languages descended from Latin.

 200-level and beyond

-- The history courses study key areas of Greek and Roman civilisation, including Imperial Rome, Alexander the Great, Roman social history and the Hellenistic World.
+- The history of Greek and Roman civilisation, including Imperial Rome, Alexander the Great, Roman social history and the Hellenistic World.

-- Courses in Greek philosophy, ancient sport and leisure, slavery and Roman law look at important aspects of ancient culture.
+- Greek philosophy, ancient sport and leisure, Greek and Roman sexuality, slavery and Roman law.

-- Courses in Greek language study authors such as Homer, Euripides, Aristophanes, Plato and Thucydides.
+- Greek language and literature such as Homer, Euripides, Aristophanes, Plato and Thucydides.

-- Latin students study authors such as Cicero, Pliny the Younger, Virgil, Horace and Petronius.
+- Latin language and literature such as Cicero, Pliny the Younger, Vergil, Horace and Petronius.

 The successful study of Classics cultivates highly desirable skills employers want in the twenty-first century: critical and rigorous thinking, evaluating evidence, constructing arguments, reasoning, analysis, and a well-formed awareness of others’ viewpoints and cultural identity.